jhanilesh96/ITU_ML5G_PHY_NCSU_mmWaveNet/README.md

 1. For Training: Use line search to find L for training SNR -15dB, -10dB and 0dB by running **Training.m**

 ### For Test:
-  1. First download the test data pilots from https://research.ece.ncsu.edu/ai5gchallenge/#datasets
+  1. First download the test data received pilots and precoder/combiner .mat files from https://research.ece.ncsu.edu/ai5gchallenge/#datasets
   1. Run **test.mat** by changing the variables Dataset_pilots = 20/40/80  and Dataset_snr = 1/2/3 to get the 9 files containing the estimated channels